-- Include cash; CDs representing cash on deposit with others; land held for resale; other equity investments; noncurrent marketable securities; other investments; noncurrent trade accounts and trade notes receivable, net of allowance for doubtful items; intangible assets, net of amortization; and any other assets not reported elsewhere. - Report credit balances in these accounts in the control of the contr - Insurance companies see Special Instructions B.1., page 14.
+- Include cash; CDs representing cash on deposit with others; land held for resale; other equity investments; noncurrent marketable securities; other investments; noncurrent trade accounts and trade notes receivable, net of allowance for doubtful items; intangible assets, net of amortization; and any other assets not reported elsewhere. - Report credit balances in these accounts in 61 other liabilities. - Insurance companies see Special Instructions B.1., page 14.